mrbungle64/ecovacs-deebot.js/README.md

 ### These models should work properly or at least partially

+The following models are either already known to work or are technically similar to these models.
+Nevertheless, the functionality may be partially limited.

+#### Ecovacs Deebot

 * Deebot Slim 2
 * Deebot N79 series
 * Deebot M88